5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 And this statistic is a perfect proof that retaining an older customer is more important than chasing a new lead.

 According to Marketing Metrics, if a customer has previously made a purchase from your company, there is at least a 60 percent chance that the customer will make at least one more purchase.
 Meanwhile, if a new visitor clicks on your site, the chances of that person becoming a paying customer are only 20 percent at the most.

 Come to think of it, at present, you are chasing after a fresh lead with little to no guarantee of success.
 On the other hand, you have a few customers who are already interested in what you have to offer.

-Now if you neglect them in favour of fresh leads, then you stand at huge risk of losing your previous customer.
+Now if you neglect them in favor of fresh leads, then you stand at a huge risk of losing your previous customer.

 So don’t ignore customer retention and try to provide the best services to your existing customer in order to retain them as a permanent, paying customer.

-Hopefully, after this elaborate guide about the SaaS startups sales mistakes, you know what to avoid and how to avoid.
+Hopefully, after this elaborate guide about the SaaS startups’ sales mistakes, you know what to avoid and how to avoid them.
 Furthermore, we have also discussed what you can do to touch the success and increase sales.

 So this works as both a sales strategy plan and a warning against the biggest sales mistakes by B2B SaaS startups.

 Which Sales Mistakes By B2B SaaS Startups do you think are most common?